thomasbeckford/next-multilang-template/README.md

   Dynamically generated using a `getMetadata()` function.

 - 🎞️ **Smooth animations**
-  Scroll and interaction-based animations powered by [Framer Motion](https://www.framer.com/motion/).
+  Scroll and interaction-based animations powered by [Motion](https://motion.dev/).
+  (Using Animate-UI too)

 - 📝 **Authentication**
   Protected routes using [Clerk](https://clerk.com/).